F5Networks/terraform-provider-bigip/docs/userguide/awaf-integration/awaf-policybuildersingle.rst

 foo@bar:~$ terraform apply "scenario5"
 Now you can go on your BIG-IP UI and associate the A.WAF Policy scenario5 to the Virtual Server scenario5.vs.

-Note: remember, the Virtual Server and the whole application service can be automated using the BIG-IP provider with the AS3 or FAST resources.
+..
+Note:: remember, the Virtual Server and the whole application service can be automated using the BIG-IP provider with the AS3 or FAST resources.